 I met my husband Jonny in the most unlikely of ways and we got married less than six months later.
 I was twenty, he was twenty one.
 I will confess that I was a bit of a wreck, and he was a bit of a rescuer.
-We have been married now for over fourteen years.
+We have been married now for almost 18 years.
 Ours is one of those “no one thought we’d make it” stories.

 We are a homeschooling family, and you can read a little about the way we homeschool, here.
 Our little school evolves a little each year as I do my best to meet the unique needs of each of my children.